 Eligibility and Inclusions

-As seen in Figure 1, from a total of 3664 segments in Vancouver's cycling network (total length: 342 km), 780 segments (71 km) were extracted by filtering for painted lanes, buffered lanes, and cycle tracks within the existing data.
-After verifying infrastructure classifications, 745 segments (70 km) were confirmed for inclusion in subsequent analyses, while 35 were found to be ineligible.
-Of these 35 excluded segments, 49% were mixed-use pedestrian paths, and 31% were off-road cycling paths.
+As seen in Figure 1, from a total of 3666 segments in Vancouver's cycling network (total length: 341.7 km), 3152 segments (251.6 km) were extracted by filtering for local street bikeways (Vancouver only), painted lanes, buffered lanes, and cycle tracks within the existing data.
+After verifying infrastructure classifications, 3118 segments (247.1 km) were confirmed for inclusion in subsequent analyses, while 34 were found to be ineligible.
+Of these 34 excluded segments, 49% were mixed-use pedestrian paths, 20% were local shared paths, and 31% were off-road cycling paths.